WLAN-Pi/wlanpi-documentation/docs/faq.md

 <make your changes>
 CTRL-x
 ```
 Enter your SSID and PSK in the areas indicated in the file.

-Finally, unplug and replace your USB wireless NIC, or reset your WLAN Pi for the new settings to take effect.
+For the new settings to take effect, you have 3 options:

+* Unplug and re-insert your USB wireless NIC
+* Issue the following command on the WLAN Pi CLI : ```sudo ifdown wlan0; sudo ifup wlan0```
+* Reboot your WLAN Pi (remove the power or issue the ```sudo reboot``` command on the CLI)

 (For other security methods, look in the following file for configuration examples: /home/wlanpi/wiperf/conf/etc/wpa_supplicant/wpa_supplicant.conf)